The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/whm-leveling-guide.md

 This spell can be translated as “four letter word,” which is precisely the amount of letters in the word that you will say when this spell is handy.

-Tetragrammaton is used for when you need to emergency heal someone, but you have no lilies, no Benediction, and for when a Cure II would take too long to cast.
+Tetragrammaton is used for when you need to emergency heal someone, but you have no Lilies, no Benediction, and for when a Cure II would take too long to cast.

 \[lvl 64] Stone IV